Meet Lina, a young girl with a bright future

 "Vision Australia has given us so much – it has been our beacon of light in a very unfamiliar journey," Jess shares.
 "It’s also opened up social connections through playgroups and music classes so we can meet with other families and children with vision impairment like Lina...it’s a really amazing support network for us, which is what we needed,” she says.

-As Lina approaches her third birthday, her family is looking forward to participating in 100K Your Way for a second year.
+As Lina approaches her fourth birthday, her family is looking forward to participating in 100K Your Way for a second year.
 Jess and Patrick will be walking, jogging, swimming and cycling to raise funds to support Vision Australia’s vital work and give back to a community that means so much to them.

 “It means so much that people are taking on 100K Your Way to support families like ours and kids like Lina, who will be supported by Vision Australia for the rest of her life.”